-I’ll quote from it now, however, to give you an idea of why I’m writing this blog post at this moment.
+I’ll quote from it now, however, to give you an idea as to why I’m writing this blog post at this moment.

 “Art is a personal act of courage, something one human does that creates change in another.” p.
 70

 “The last element that makes it art is that it’s a gift.
 You cannot create a piece of art merely for money.
 Doing it as part of commerce so denudes art of wonder that it ceases to be art.
 There’s always a gift intent on the part of the artist.” p.72